Fitting Blinds to a Frame: Inside or Outside?

 Blind Maintenance & Cleaning: Expert Tips & Tricks

-Cleaning Venetian and Vertical Blinds
+How to Clean Venetian Blinds and Vertical Blinds

-Light Cleaning for Regular Maintenance
+Light Cleaning for Maintenance

 Thorough Cleaning for Built-Up Dirt